obsidian-community/obsidian-hub/Editing notes using the github.dev editor.md

 ## Opening the github.dev editor

 To open the editor you'll usually have two options:
-1. On the Hub's publish site, each note has an "Edit in GitHub" button in its footer
+1. On the Hub's [publish site](https://publish.obsidian.md/hub/00+-+Start+here), each note has an "Edit in GitHub" button in its footer.
-2. When you are in the Hub's repository, pressing <kbd>.</kbd> will take you to the editor.
+2. When you are in the Hub's [GitHub repository](https://github.com/obsidian-community/obsidian-hub), pressing <kbd>.</kbd> will take you to the editor.

 ## Making changes to the notes